We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Step 2: While the device is connected, follow these steps:

 • For iPhone 8 or later, press and release the Volume Up button, then do the same with the Volume Down button.
 Hold down the Side button until the screen goes black.
-Then hold down both the Volume Down button and the Side button for 5 seconds.
-After that, release the Side button but continue holding the Volume Down button until iTunes has detectd the device in recovery mode.
+Then, hold down both the Volume Down button and the Side button for 5 seconds.
+After that, release the Side button but continue holding the Volume Down button until iTunes has detected the device in recovery mode.

 • For iPhone 7 or 7 Plus, hold down the Side button and Volume Down button for 10 seconds.
-Relase the Side button but keep holding the Volume Down until iTunes has detected the device in recovery mode.
+Release the Side button but keep holding the Volume Down until iTunes has detected the device in recovery mode.

 • For iPhone 6s or earlier, hold down the Top button and Home button for 10 seconds.
 Release the Top button but keep holding the Home button until iTunes has detected the device in recovery mode.